Houston Government Contract Fraud Lawyers

 Panic leads executives to hide or destroy documents they believe are problematic.
 This transforms the underlying investigation into obstruction of justice charges that carry severe penalties and make your situation exponentially worse.
 Federal investigators can recover deleted files and will prosecute document destruction aggressively.

-Failing to Implement Legal Hold
+Failing to Implement CID Legal Holds

 Companies often continue routine document destruction policies during investigations, inadvertently destroying evidence that could prove their innocence.
 Immediate implementation of litigation hold procedures is essential to preserve all relevant materials.